 - The big exam your daughter has in the morning?

-- The unflattering picture her bestie tagged her in on social media?
+- That unflattering picture her bestie tagged her in on social media?

 - The cute guy who sent her a text, but then ‘left her on read‘?

-- The facial expression you had while talking with your daughter at the kitchen table?
+- That facial expression you had while talking with your daughter at the kitchen table?

-Yep, her brain could’ve interpreted all those things as a threat and activated the fight or flight response before she’s even processed what’s really happening.
-So while we’re trying to decide how to keep a conflict from escalating, her adrenal glands could already be busy pumping the hormone epinephrine into her system, and a series of physiological changes could be underway.
+Yep, her brain could’ve interpreted all those things as a threat.
+This means it could have activated the fight or flight response before she’s even processed what’s really happening.
+So while we’re trying to decide how to keep a conflict from escalating, her adrenal glands could already be busy pumping epinephrine into her system, and a series of physiological changes could be underway.

 Her heart rate increases.
 More blood is pumped through her body.
 Extra oxygen is sent to her brain and lungs.
-Sugar is released into her bloodstream.
-Her senses sharpen.
+Sugar is released into her bloodstream, sharpening her senses.
 Her body is quite literally preparing for battle—or for escape.
 It’s from this place that we can find ourselves facing hurtful words, slammed doors, or unresolved conflict that leaves us scratching our heads and nursing our hearts.

 A SHIFT OF PERSPECTIVE

-While your daughter’s emotional and reactive responses might suggest that her amygdala is fully functional, the frontal cortex, the area of her brain that controls things like planning, problem solving, and reasoning, is still developing and will continue to mature into early adulthood.
+Your daughter’s emotional and reactive responses might suggest that her amygdala is fully functional.
+But the frontal cortex, the area of her brain that controls things like planning, problem solving, and reasoning, is still developing and will continue to mature into early adulthood.

 It means that we might need to examine and adjust our expectations.

-We wouldn’t serve our babies a tomahawk steak, or get frustrated with our 3-year-olds for less than perfect penmanship because we understand those expectations would be inappropriate based on their level of development.
+We wouldn’t serve our babies a steak, or get frustrated with our 3-year-olds for less than perfect penmanship.
+Clearly we understand those expectations would be inappropriate based on their level of development.
 Understanding what’s happening to our girls on a biological level is helpful because as Solomon tells us in Proverbs 19:11, “Wisdom yields patience” (NIV).

 Knowing that our girls’ brains are still developing doesn’t mean they can’t be held responsible for their behavior, or face the natural consequences of their actions.
-It just helps us understand why we shouldn’t expect our daughters to work through conflict or the decision-making process in the same way we can as adults.
+It just helps us understand why we shouldn’t expect our daughters to work through conflict or the decision-making process like adults.
 Maybe it shifts our perspective and improves our attempts at communication because we relate to them based on their emotions instead of their circumstances.

 Whether the problems our daughters face are of their own making or not, we want them to feel safe enough to come to us when they need help.
 We want to be a source of encouragement and affirmation and care.